Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 to make it suitable for deployment in a production environment.
 wxWidgets, which this code uses to access platform features
 is a fairly robust and well tested library.
-We also have longer-term plans to create native versions of Modal
-for C/Win32 and C/X-Windows and ObjectiveC/Cocoa
-which will remove this dependency.

 ## Contributing to ModalWX
 I've written about 9000 lines of code so far.